 - You do not need to wear the brace when you are sitting on the side of the bed for a short time or use the bathroom at night.

-DO NOT bend at the waist.
+Do not bend at the waist.
 Instead, bend your knees and squat down to pick up something.
-DO NOT lift or carry anything heavier than around 10 pounds (about 1 gallon of milk).
+Do not lift or carry anything heavier than around 10 pounds or 4.5 kilograms (about 1 gallon or 4 liters of milk).
 This means you should not lift a laundry basket, grocery bags, or small children.
 You should also avoid lifting something above your head until your fusion heals.

 - Take only short walks for the first 2 weeks after surgery.
 After that, you may slowly increase how far you walk.